software-students-fall2022/final-project-project5-team2/README.md

 ## Running locally
 1. Clone repo.
-2. In your local copy of the repo, run the following comamnd in your Terminal:
+2. In your local copy of the repo, run the following command in your Terminal:

 ```console
 cd web-app